Prospective Students & Postdocs

 Thank you very much for your interest in my lab at the University of Maine’s Darling Marine Center.

-Prospective graduate students: I am not currently recruiting graduate students, but my colleagues involved in our new NSF-funded ecosystem science graduate training program are.
-Check out the listing of possible advisors and reach out to folks to learn more about this exciting opportunity for Fall 2024 and beyond.
-I also encourage you to reach out to other faculty affiliated with the School of Marine Sciences and the EES Grad Program if you are interested in pursuing marine conservation science at the University of Maine.
+Prospective graduate students: I am not currently reviewing new requests from prospective graduate students.
+If you are interested in enrolling in September 2026 or later, please contact me after September 1, 2025.
+I also encourage you to reach out to other faculty affiliated with the School of Marine Sciences, this NSF-funded ecosystem science graduate training program. and the EES Grad Program if you are interested in pursuing marine conservation science at the University of Maine.